Tukufu Zuberi: Curatorial Projects

-Dr. Zuberi is the curator of several exhibitions.
+Zuberi is the curator of several exhibitions.
 He curated Tides of Freedom: African Presence on the Delaware at the Independence Seaport Museum (Premiered in May 2013).
 He produced and directed five interstitials for inclusion in the Tides of Freedom gallery.
 His exhibition, Black Bodies in Propaganda: The Art of the War Poster premiered at the University of Pennsylvania Museum of Archaeology and Anthropology in June 2013.
-Black Bodies in Propaganda presents 33 posters from Dr. Zuberi's private collection.
+Black Bodies in Propaganda presents 33 posters from Zuberi's private collection.
 The Black Bodies in Propaganda exhibit was also presented at the Northwest African American Museum in Seattle, Washington (2016), and at the Thomas Gilcrease Institute of American History and Art, Tulsa, Oklahoma (2017).
-Professor Zuberi curated the redesign of the Penn Museum Africa Gallery “AFRICA GALLERIES from Maker to Museum” (2019).
+Professor Zuberi curated the redesign of the Penn Museum Africa Gallery "AFRICA GALLERIES from Maker to Museum" (2019).
 He directed ten interstitials for inclusion in the AFRICA GALLERIES from Maker to Museum gallery.

 African Census Analysis Project

 Zuberi has headed the African Census Analysis Project (ACAP), a project initiated by the United Nations to advance the process of census enumeration in Africa.
 Although census-taking eventually became routine, the preservation and analysis of the resultant data were not fully developed within African statistical offices.
 In recognition of the need to preserve African census data, to avoid perpetual loss due to poor storage, and to encourage and enhance further analysis, dissemination, and utilization of the massive census data, ACAP was undertaken as a joint initiative of the Population Studies Center at the University of Pennsylvania and African governmental and research institutions.
 The goal was to promote collaboration among African governments and research institutions at archiving and analyzing African census data, both at national and sub-national levels, and to inform appropriate policy interventions on the continent.